 Grill and Chill

-One of the best ways to really experience a city is to try their cuisine.
+One of the best ways to really experience a city is to try its cuisine.
 The food in Austria is right up my alley: delicious cheeses, wine, pork, bacon (or “speck”), and schnapps.
 Almost everywhere you go you’ll be greeted with a shot of schnapps.
 It’s just a fun way to live your life if you ask me.
 Many of the restaurants offer a traditional vibe.
 They cook Austrian food in the customary way which means schnitzel and other meats alongside potatoes.
-These family owned restaurants make you feel right at home.
+These family-owned restaurants make you feel right at home.
 Full of character and characters, you can feel like you’re part of the family even if you’re alone.

 We headed to Landgasthof Linde which had great classic Austrian cuisine.
 It’s an intimate setting of candlelight and of course delicious meat.
 We also tried Schulhaus, aptly named because it used to be a school house.
 I can’t imagine going to school in this classroom where you’re overlooking the alps each morning.
 Here we tried fish (highly recommend) and the most delicious Schnapps I’ve ever had: Zibren Schnapps.
 It tastes just like the forest and I even bought a bottle to bring home.